 This trailer also includes a rear light and a parking brake to keep the trailer firmly fixed.

-If you need to carry a lot of stuff on your rides, walks, or jogs, you can easily store them in the massive rear cargo area and haul them around with you.
+If you need to carry a lot of stuff on your rides, walks, or jogs, this model doubles as a bicycle cargo trailer due to a massive rear cargo area.

 — High-End —